-We focus on events with size $r_\crit<r_\rms < R_\crit$ in which a hydrodynamized matter, ``QGP'', is formed at least in a small region in the energy density (core) while at the tail of the energy density (corona) the system is in hadronic phase.
-The spectrum of such a system can be written as ($d\boldsymbol{p}\equiv d^3p/E$) \bea \frac{dN_\text{QGP}}{d\boldsymbol{p}}=\frac{dN_{\text{core}}}{d\boldsymbol{p}}+\frac{dN_\text{corona}}{d\boldsymbol{p}}. \eea We assume the core part evolves with hydrodynamic equations while for the hadron parts we simply assume that a free streaming starts immediately after the initiation.
+I focus on events with size $r_\crit<r_\rms < R_\crit$ in which a hydrodynamized matter, ``QGP'', is formed at least in a small region in the energy density (core) while at the tail of the energy density (corona), the system is in the hadronic phase.
+The spectrum of such a system can be written as ($d\boldsymbol{p}\equiv d^3p/E$) \bea \frac{dN_\text{QGP}}{d\boldsymbol{p}}=\frac{dN_{\text{core}}}{d\boldsymbol{p}}+\frac{dN_\text{corona}}{d\boldsymbol{p}}. \eea I assume the core part evolves with hydrodynamic equations, while free streaming starts immediately after the initiation for the corona part.

-We employ Cooper-Frye formula (see Eq.~\eqref{cff}) to obtain the particle distribution (we choose $g=2(N_c^2-1)=16$).
-In the above, we have simply considered Boltzmann equilibrium distribution instead of more sophisticated Bose-Einstein/Fermi-Dirac near equilibrium distribution.
+I employ the Cooper-Frye prescription [see Eq.~\eqref{cff}] to obtain the particle distribution ($g=2(N_c^2-1)=16$ has been chosen).
+In this paper, I have considered Boltzmann equilibrium distribution instead of a more sophisticated Bose-Einstein/Fermi-Dirac near-equilibrium distribution.